Jugendweihe

-Jugendweihe (Youth consecration) or Jugendfeier (Youth ceremony) is a secular coming of age ceremony practised by German 14-year-olds.
-It originated among the secular societies in the 19th century as an alternative to Confirmation by the Roman Catholic and Protestant churches.
-It was especially widespread in East Germany, where state atheism was encouraged under the GDR.
+Jugendweihe ("youth consecration") or Jugendfeier ("youth ceremony") is a secular coming of age ceremony for German 14-year-olds.
+It originated among the secular societies in the 19th century as an alternative to confirmation by the Roman Catholic and Protestant churches, and was especially widespread in East Germany, where state atheism was encouraged under the SED.

 Jugendweihen and Jugendfeiern

 There are various different groups that organise Jugendweihes in Germany, but the most important ones are the Humanistische Verband Deutschlands ("Humanist Association of Germany"), Jugendweihe Deutschland e.
 V., and die Arbeiterwohlfahrt ("the Worker Welfare").

 Today the term Jugendfeier is increasingly popular since the Humanistischer Verband started to use it instead of Jugendweihe in around the 1980s to mark that participants would not be consecrated but should experience an unforgettable step into adulthood.

 Before the ceremony the youngsters can attend specially arranged events and courses, in which they work on topics like history and multiculturalism, culture and creativity, civil rights and duties, nature and technology, professions and getting a job, as well as lifestyles and human relations.